-pywt.unravel_coeffs (arr, coeff_slices, coeff_shapes, output_format='wavedecn')

-Unravel a raveled array of multilevel wavelet coefficients.
+pywt.unravel_coeffs (arr, coeff_slices, coeff_shapes, output_format='wavedecn') Unravel a raveled array of multilevel wavelet coefficients.

 - arr [array-like] An array containing all wavelet coefficients.
-This should have been generated by applying ravel_coeffs to the output of wavedec, wavedec2 or wavedecn. - coeff_slices [list of tuples] List of slices corresponding to each coefficient as obtained from ravel_coeffs. - coeff_shapes [list of tuples] List of shapes corresponding to each coefficient as obtained from ravel_coeffs. - output_format [{'wavedec', 'wavedec2', 'wavedecn'}, optional] Make the form of the unraveled coefficients compatible with this type of multilevel transform.
+This should have been generated by applying ravel_coeffs to the output of wavedec, wavedec2 or wavedecn (or via swt, swt2 or swtn with trim_approx=True). - coeff_slices [list of tuples] List of slices corresponding to each coefficient as obtained from ravel_coeffs. - coeff_shapes [list of tuples] List of shapes corresponding to each coefficient as obtained from ravel_coeffs.

+output_format [{'wavedec', 'wavedec2', 'wavedecn', 'swt', 'swt2', 'swtn'}, optional] Make the form of the unraveled coefficients compatible with this type of multilevel transform.
 The default is 'wavedecn'.